HomeBlog

 I'll time the music and hold off on announcements while you're making rounds, so it doesn't feel rushed.

 Dinner doesn't have to be a dead zone.
-With the right music volume, smart toast timing, subtle transitions, and coordination with your vendors, it becomes a seamless part of the night, not a speed bump.
+With the right music volume, smart toast timing, subtle transitions, and coordination with your vendors, it becomes a seamless part of the night — not a speed bump.

 This is one of those things that guests won't notice when it's done well.
 They'll just remember that the whole reception flowed.
+That's the goal.

 Planning a wedding in Salt Lake City or anywhere in Utah?
 I'd love to chat about your timeline and how to keep the energy right all night.
+Get in touch →

-Or call/text: (801) 372-8089
+Check my availability Or call/text: (801) 372-8089